themechanicalguy/DSA-Practise/5-recurssion/3-hard-combos/3-n-queens.md

 We can approach this problem systematically by trying to place queens one row at a time and backtracking when we hit a conflict.

-## Approach 1: Backtracking with Sets for Conflict Tracking
+## Approach 1: Backtracking with Sets for Conflict Tracking (Optimized)

 **Intuition:**